AibaAmine/my-accountant/API_DOCUMENTATION.md

 **Headers:** `Authorization: Bearer <access_token>`

-**Description:** Retrieves all bookings for the authenticated user (as client or accountant).
+**Description:** Retrieves all bookings for the authenticated user.
 Results are filtered based on user type:

-- **Clients**: See bookings where they are the client
+- **Clients**: See bookings where they are the client (regular service bookings)
+- **Academics**: See bookings where they are the client and service is a course (course bookings only)
-- **Accountants**: See bookings where they are the accountant
+- **Accountants**: See bookings where they are the accountant (both service and course bookings)

 **Response (Success - 200):**